USS Dewey (DDG-105): History

 She was authorized on 13 September 2002 and was built by Northrop Grumman Ship Systems.
 The keel was laid down on 4 October 2006 at the company's shipyard in Pascagoula, Mississippi.
 On 26 January 2008, Dewey was christened in a ceremony in Pascagoula, by Deborah Mullen, the wife of Admiral Mike Mullen.
 Dewey was commissioned in Seal Beach, California on 6 March 2010, as the 55th Arleigh Burke-class destroyer.
 This is the first ship commissioning for the City of Seal Beach.

 In April 2013, Dewey was outfitted with a Laser Weapon System (LaWS).
 This is an experimental weapon which can be used to disable small boats and drones.

 On 26 May 2017, Dewey carried out a "freedom of navigation operation" (FONOP) in waters claimed by China in the South China Sea.
-According to Chinese sources, Dewey was expelled from Chinese waters near the Nansha Islands in the South China Sea.
+According to Chinese sources, Dewey was "warned and expelled" from Chinese waters near the Nansha Islands in the South China Sea.
 According to the US Navy, the FONOP proceeded as planned by peacefully transiting the area, despite verbal challenges and approaches by Chinese vessels.